cpang1220/list_api/README.md

 ## Usage
-API path which returns the input list (HTTP GET method)
+API path which returns the input list of numbers (HTTP GET method)
 ```
 /input_list
 ```
-API path which returns the sum of input list (HTTP GET method)
+API path which returns the sum of input list of numbers (HTTP GET method)
 ```
 /total
 ```

 ## Functions
-The input list of numbers data is hard-coded and retrieved from the localhost api.
+Based on the test instructions, the input list of numbers data is hard-coded and retrieved from the localhost api.

 The script can be found in the path: app/list_sum.py [list_sum](https://github.com/cpang1220/list_api/blob/master/app/list_sum.py)

-The following functions are applied to calculate the sum of numbers list in this API application.
+The following functions are applied to calculate the sum of list of numbers in this API application.
 1. Retrieve the input list of numbers from the input_list api configured in localhost.
-2. Output the sum of list result by using the sum(list) function.
+2. Output the sum of list of numbers result by using the sum(list) function.

 ## API Documentation